mikewheelmaker/two-semaphores/README.md

 For a quick look, I have created [installers](https://github.com/mikewheelmaker/twosemaphoresexample/releases) for Windows, both for 32 and 64 bit architectures.

 At the moment, there is no documentation or wiki available for this project, but the [Qt official documentation](https://doc.qt.io/qt-5.15/) and the [Qt forum](https://forum.qt.io/) are good as well.
+A wiki is under construction for the time being.

 The current maintainer and contributor for the project is [@mikewheelmaker](https://github.com/mikewheelmaker)